abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

       ![](.././media/arc19.png)

-1. Then from the bottom-right corner of the Azure portal, click on **Yes** to save the workbook.
+1. Then, from the bottom-right corner of the Azure portal, click on **Yes** to save the workbook.

-1. Now, go back to **Microsoft Sentinel Overview** blade by clicking on **Overview (1)** under General section on the left.
+1. Now, go back to the **Microsoft Sentinel Overview** blade by clicking on **Overview (1)** under the General section on the left.
 Disable the **New overview (2)** toggle and then click on **INSIGHTSMETER (3)** to query the **ubuntu-k8s** VM insights.
 The count of **Events** could be different on your Microsoft Sentinel Dashboard.

       ![](.././media/hybrid25.png)

 1. You will see **Results** for ```union InsightsMetrics``` in query explorer.
 You can see operations around the Network, Logical Disk, Memory, and Processor for **ubuntu-k8s** VM.
-If you are not able to see the results, then try to adjust the query editor size and you will be able to see the outcome.
+If you are not able to see the results, then try to adjust the query editor size, and you will be able to see the outcome.

       ![](.././media/hybrid26.png)

-1. Let us check for **ubuntu-k8s** processes by running the following query, you can change the time range limit as well to see the result of a specific time interval.
+1. Let us check for **ubuntu-k8s** processes by running the following query.
+You can change the time range limit as well to see the result of a specific time interval.
 You can scroll right on the **Results** section and see more details and descriptions about every process.

-      > **Note**: The data might take around 30 mins to get populated.
-If you don't find the data, you can skip to Task 2: Enable Microsoft Defender for Cloud and come back later to this task to re-execute the query and filter the data.
+      > **Note:** The data might take around 30 mins to get populated.
+If you don't find the data, you can skip to Task 2: Enable Microsoft Defender for Cloud and come back to this task to re-execute the query and filter the data.

       ```
       VMProcess